PLab-SI/PicoQuake/docs/usage.md

 Using double sided tape is fine, but it might dampen higher frequency vibrations.

 !!! tip "Axes orientation"
     Orientation of the axes is marked on the device.
-Make note of is so you can later interpret the data correctly.
+Make note of it so you can later interpret the data correctly.

 !!! note "Small objects"
     Measuring vibrations of small objects, that are not much larger than the *PicoQuake* itself, can be challenging.
 The vibrations of the object will be dampened by the device itself.